Senior Vice President, UArizona Health Sciences

 He is a graduate of Harvard College and Baylor College of Medicine, where he completed an internship, residency and chief residency in internal medicine.
 He pursued fellowship training in pulmonary diseases followed by a residency and chief residency in radiology at the University of California San Francisco.
 He went on to complete subspecialty training in vascular and interventional radiology at UCSF.

-As a member of the UA’s senior executive team, Dr. Dake works collaboratively with teams throughout the UA and with Banner Health to build the UA’s competitiveness in education, clinical care and biomedical research.
+As a member of the UArizona’s senior executive team, Dr. Dake works collaboratively with teams throughout the UArizona and with Banner Health to build the UArizona’s competitiveness in education, clinical care and biomedical research.